Operation Hydrant: Progress

 In May 2015, Operation Hydrant had information on "1433 suspects of which 216 are deceased, 666 suspects related to institutions, 261 classified as people of public prominence, [of which] 506 are classified as unidentified, [and] 357 institutions have been identified within the scope of the operation".

 By December 2015, there were 2,228 suspects under investigation by Operation Hydrant, of whom 302 are classified as of "public prominence", (including 99 politicians and 147 celebrities from the media), and 1,217 operated within institutions (including 86 religious institutions, 39 medical establishments, 25 prisons/young offenders institutes, 22 sports venues, 10 community institutions, 81 other institutions such as guest houses, and 6 unknown).
-286 were dead, and 554 classified as unknown or unidentified.
+286 were deceased, and 554 classified as unknown or unidentified.
 Of the prominent suspects, 39 were from the music industry and 17 from the world of sport.

 In July 2019, the BBC reported: "Some 7,396 possible crimes on its database have now had a final outcome.
 Of those 2,043 - or 29% - ended in a conviction."